NVHoaiDT/next-financial-dashboard/README.md

 ## Next.js App Router

-There’s no description for this repo yet.
+A foundation next dashboard page.

-Wishing you a wonderful day! ✨
+_Have a wonderful day! ✨_